The Best Outdoor Heaters for Your Backyard Patio

 A patio heater provides comfort during the time you spend enjoying outdoor living areas in the cool weather of late fall and early spring.

-Now that it’s fall, chilly weather chases you indoors after dinner al fresco, and low temperatures in the morning keep you from reading the newspaper on your front porch.
-So long as conditions remain on the cusp of comfortable and cold—and at least in the Northeast, doesn’t that define autumn, and for that matter, early spring?—a patio heater lets you enjoy your outdoor living areas for more hours of the day.
+Chilly weather will chase you indoors after dinner al fresco, and low temperatures in the morning keep you from reading the newspaper on your front porch.
+So long as conditions remain on the cusp of comfortable and cold—and at least in the Northeast, doesn’t that define autumn, and for that matter, early spring?—a quality patio heater lets you enjoy your outdoor living areas for more hours of the day.

 Available in a variety of sizes and a multitude of designs, and suitable for a range of purposes, patio heaters are not the novelty they once were.
 Whereas you used to see them only at curbside cafés, patio heaters are now appearing with greater frequency on residential properties.
 For homeowners who love to entertain friends or share family moments on the patio or deck, the advent of patio heaters is indeed welcome.

-- Electric: There’s no need to buy fuel for an electric patio heater, but its bulbs must be replaced occasionally.
-Before purchasing a unit, take time to understand its running costs.
-Because electric patio heaters have no open flame, they are, for some families, safer than the alternative.
+- Electric: There’s no need to buy fuel for an electric patio heater, but its bulbs must be replaced occasionally—factor this into its running costs.
+With no open flame, electric patio heaters may be safer than the alternative for some families.
 But they are usually smaller, so an electric may not match the power of its propane cousin.
 When shopping, compare the heat output of different models.
 Also, remember that an electric heater comes with a power cord; having at least one outdoor outlet is a plus, if not a prerequisite.

 - Stand-alone: Most freestanding patio heaters are seven to eight feet tall; typically, the fuel source is at or near the bottom, and the heat emanates from the top.
 Available in electric or propane versions, these patio heaters can warm a 5- to 10-foot radius, which makes them a great option for yards and larger patios.